We like to think that the Art Department at King Edwards is an open and stimulating place in which to work.

 3) Through the medium of drawing, examine the features of the human face - this would take the form of a large charcoal drawing and would examine the work of Daumier, Michealangelo and Norman Rockwell.
 Working from a picture of themselves taken with a digital camera, students caricature.

-4) Working in clay, students will produce a portrait based on a character of their choice e.g. Elvis, Adolf Hitler, Gandhi etc, exploring the tactile and malleable qualities of the medium.
-Students will be shown the work of cartoonists such as Charles Brugg, Botero and Beryl Cooke.
+4) Working in clay, students will produce a portrait based on a family member, exploring the tactile and malleable qualities of the medium.
+Students will be shown the work of a wide range of sculptured heads and busts as Greek and Roman Sculptures.

 6) Exploring the style of an Artist of your choice, students will create an image, which can be used as the basis of a stamp design.
 Materials such as fine lines, crayons and collage will provide students with a range of techniques to fit the time available.
 They will be expected to look at the work of several different Artists and to focus in depth on one of their choices.